dianavillacorta10/BI_LW1_BASIC_SALES/README.md

 **Answers to Questions:**
 - **Which region has highest sales?**
-  The West is the highest sales in the graph.
+  The West region has the highest sales
 ---

 ## Sales by Category